yazz/VisualJS/README.md

     <img src='http://visifiles.com/desktop.PNG' />
     </p>
 </div>
-VisiFiles is a desktop program that scans your documents and shows all the relationships .
+VisiFile is a desktop program that scans your documents and shows all the relationships .
 The document supported are:

 * MySQL
 * Oracle